liborty/rstats/README.md

 ## Trait VecVec

 * Relationships of one vector to a set of vectors:
-Sums of distances, Centroid, Medoid, Geometric Median, Eccentricity.
+Sums of distances, Centroid, Medoid, Geometric Median, Eccentricity, Zero median data.
-* Relationships between sets of multidimensional vectors: Zero median data, Trend.
+* Relationships between sets of multidimensional vectors: Trend.

 Trait VecVec is entirely unchecked, you should  check your data upfront.

 ## Releases

+* **Version 0.5.1** Added scalar addition `sadd` and linear transformation `lintrans` to `Vectors`.

 * **Version 0.5.0** Introduces *VecVec* trait for all multi-point methods, now implemented for type `&[Vec<f64>]`.
 This is a breaking change but it did allow streamlining of the code and a clean separation of the traits.
 Main benefit to the user is in no longer having to explicitly pass around the dimensionality d.